hellohaptik/docs_haptik/docs/bot-builder/basic/creating-bot.md

 If you're creating a new partner as well, follow the same steps in the Test Partner bar.
 Note that these actions will allocate these businesses and partners as the test business and test partner for your bot, as well as create actual businesses and partners.

-Click "Ok" to go on to the next page, where you'll be prompted to input the stories and sub-stories that will make up your conversation flow.
+Click "Create Bot" to go on to the next page, where you'll be prompted to input the stories and sub-stories that will make up your conversation flow.

 To read more about how to plan for and create stories and sub-stories, go to the next page about [creating a story flow](http://haptik-docs.readthedocs.io/en/latest/bot-builder/creating-story.html) section.